gabriel/GRUnit/README.md

 $ grunit add -n ProjectName -f SampleTest
 ```

+or read the `GRTestCase` info below.

 ### Sync all files references in main target to test target:

+If you want to add all the files in your main target to the test target, run this sync command.

 ```xml
 $ grunit sync -n ProjectName